 LSF Annual Gala

-On Thursday, June 14, 2018 Learning for a Sustainable Future (LSF), with support from 3M Canada, hosted our 16th Annual State of Education for Sustainable Development Gala at the Arcadian Loft in Toronto.
+On Thursday, June 5, 2019 Learning for a Sustainable Future (LSF), with support from 3M Canada, hosted our 17th Annual State of Education for Sustainable Development Gala at the Arcadian Loft in Toronto.
 Over 90 business and community leaders, educators, students, LSF Board members and staff joined together to celebrate a year of achievements in education for sustainable development.
-This year's Gala focused on the scope and complexity of climate change and how the energy, creativity and power of youth can help us take on this challenge.
+This year's Gala focused on how education and the power of youth can help advance the United Nations Sustainable Development Goals.
 All proceeds from the Gala will help support LSF in "empowering our children to change the world".
 Thank you to our partners, sponsors and sustainability champions for your support!

 LSF Chair Susan Langley provides a welcoming address to gala guests

-Thank you to our sponsor, 3M Canada, and our generous supporters, BMO Financial Group, RBC, Glencore, Bullfrog Power, Compass Group and Elementary Teachers' Federation of Ontario for making this event possible:
+Thank you to our sponsor, 3M Canada, and our generous supporters, BMO Financial Group, RBC, Glencore, Bullfrog Power and Elementary Teachers' Federation of Ontario for making this event possible:

 For further information please contact Elaine at firstname.lastname@example.org or call 1 877 250 8202 or 416 327 2032.